tbachvarova/Installing-Windows-Server-on-VirtualBox/README.md

-# Installing Windows Server on VirtualBox
+# Installing Windows Server, Client PC on VirtualBox and configuration to work in Active Directory

 This project aims to demonstrate an installation of Windows Server on a virtual machine via VirtualBox (Oracle VM VirtualBox).
+Adding **DHCP** (+ share internet to local PCs), **DNS** and **Active Directory**.

-These are guidelines of the main setup key points and steps in the installation and configuration process.
+These are guidelines of the main **setup key points** and steps in the installation and configuration process.

 `If you need more detailed explanations, I will be glad for your feedback, so I can prepare them.`